department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-11-mhv-on-va-gov-phase-2b-vaos-uat/conversation-guide.md

 PROMPT: Return to your appointments list.

-QUESTION: How is printing your lists working for you?
+QUESTION: How is navigating to MyHealtheVet working for you?
 Were there any challenges?
 Is anything working well?

 ### Task : (Cerner) Navigate to MyVAHealth